 The compute nodes may be accessed via the InfiniBand network using ib0 network interface, in address range 10.2.1.1-209.
 The MPI may be used to establish native InfiniBand connection among the nodes.

-The network provides 2170 MB/s transfer rates via the TCP connection (single stream) and up to 3600 MB/s via native InfiniBand protocol.
+The network provides 2170 MB/s transfer rates via the TCP connection (single stream) and up to 3600 MB/s via the native InfiniBand protocol.

 The Fat tree topology ensures that peak transfer rates are achieved between any two nodes, independent of network traffic exchanged among other nodes concurrently.